TennWilliams/TennWilliams/README.md

 ### Hi there 👋, I'm Tennille ✨

-I am an aspiring engineer who enjoys the creativity of front end programming.
+I am an aspiring software engineer who enjoys the creativity of front end programming.
 I am interested in learning more about user interface and user experience (ui/ux) design.

 I graduated from Pace University with a Masters in Computer Science, and a minor in Information Systems.
 I am now currently pursuing a certificate through MIT specializing in FullStack Javascript Programming with MERN.